aws-samples/aws-waf-for-event-analysis-dashboard/README.md

 We will use  saved query created as part of the AWS CloudFormation stack to create a view that will be used for the dashboard:

-1. Go to Amazon Athena, Under query editor, on the top right, under Worgroup, select “waf-logs-athena” which has been created by the AWS CloudFormation stack.
+1. Go to Amazon Athena, Under query editor, on the top right, under **Worgroup**, select **“waf-logs-athena”** which has been created by the AWS CloudFormation stack.
-2. under Query editor, go to Saved quries tab and choose the query name aws_waf_insights_logging
+2. under Query editor, go to **Saved quries **tab and choose the query name **aws_waf_insights_logging**
-3. on the Qury editor, check that the Data source, database and table names while running the query. if the run is successful, the view named “waflogs” should be created
+3. on the Query editor, check that the Data source, database and table names while running the query. if the run is successful, the view named **“waf_logs_antiddos_view” ** should be created

 **Step4 : Prepare Amazon QuickSight**